MadRiver44/wdi/unit01/w00_d02/homework/about_me_project.md

 #### Tech Requirements
 -  HTML
 -  CSS
--  Deployed to GH Pages // read about setting up gh-pages
 -  README listing the technologies you've used.

 Finally:
-Submit an issue(just like yesterday) that would contain a link to your about me page deployed on gh-pages.
+Submit an issue(just like yesterday) that would contain a link to your about me page file.

 HMMMMMM.... you think you are done?